emacs-elsa/Elsa/README.md

 Wrap the `defvar` (or `defvar-local`) form in `elsa-type` (see below.)

-## Annotate any other form with `elsa-type`
+## Annotate any form with `elsa-cast`

-You can wrap any form in `elsa-type` macro with second argument being the requested type.
+You can wrap any form with `elsa-cast` macro with second argument being the requested type.
 This is a manual "cast" operation.
-You shouldn't need to use it very often, but one case where it is handy is wrapping of `defvar`s.
+You shouldn't need to use it very often, but it is there for convenience around unannotated code.

 This macro does nothing except wraps the `&rest` with a `progn` so it shouldn't have any impact on performance.